flatcap/mutt-wiki-old/features/nested-if.md

 Introduction
 ------------

 Mutt's format strings can contain embedded if-then-else conditions.
 They are of the form:

     %?VAR?TRUE&FALSE?

-If the variable “VAR” has a value greater than zero, print the “TRUE” string, otherwise print the “FALSE” string.
+If the variable "VAR" has a value greater than zero, print the "TRUE" string, otherwise print the "FALSE" string.

 e.g.
 %?S?Size: %S&Empty?